Solar Panel System: Solar Panel Roof

 What is your Roof’s Condition?

-Solar panels can be put on any roof if there is enough sunshine and{ enough|| sufficient} space.
+They can also be placed on any roof provided there is enough sunlight and{ enough|| sufficient} space.
 Solar panels average 40 lbs. in weight.

-A typical roof is made from:
+An average roof made from:

 • Roof Truss